HonmaKazema/Python_Core_Codes/README.md

 # Python_Core_Codes
-These codes are some code functions used in python, but not real programs.
-I will add more codes as I learn this language.
+These codes are some core functions used in python.I will add more codes as I learn this language.